SN 2021foa: the bridge between SN IIn and Ibn: Spectral and Lightcurve modelling

 \subsection{Radius and Temperature Evolution}

 As the SN ejecta is expanding, the shock breakout from the surface of the progenitor is followed by a rapid cooling due to the rapid expansion driven by the shock \citep{falk1977}.
 This would lead to a rapidly increasing photospheric radius and a decrease in the temperature of the SN ejecta within a couple of hours of the explosion.
 However, this will be affected for extended stars with larger radius.
 For the case of interacting SNe, this is not always the case as the ejecta is masked by CSM \citep{Irani2023}.
 Figure~\ref{fig:rad-temp} shows the radius and temperature evolution of SN~2021foa.
+The temperature and radius are obtained from the blackbody fits including the UV to IR data.
+For estimating the values, {\it Stefan-Boltzman} law was used to estimate the corresponding parameters.
 SN~2021foa first shows a decrease in temperature evolution from 14000~K to about 8000~K. We then see a slight rise in the temperature evolution of SN~2021foa from 7300~K to 8300~K between 17 d and 23 d post maximum, during the shoulder in the lightcurve, and then the temperature evolution becomes flatter.
 This rise in the temperature indicates an injection of energy in the cooling ejecta, perhaps due to interaction with additional CSM or interaction with regions of enhanced CSM density.
 This is in turn affected by opacity effects in the CSM ejecta interacting zone.

 The black body radius of SN~2021foa increases from 5500 R$_{\odot}$ to 15500 R$_{\odot}$ at $\sim$ 10 d past maximum light.
 From 7 d to $\sim$ 20 d past max, the radius stays at 16000 R$_{\odot}$.
 The radius evolution then shows a small shoulder similar to the temperature evolution, fluctuating between the values of 16000 R$_{\odot}$ to 15000 R$_{\odot}$ and then decreases to a value of 2800 R$_{\odot}$.
 The late time radius evolution is flat, as is the temperature evolution and the luminosity as well, but we do not show that in the plot because blackbody approximation fails there.